alexandracaulea/100-days-of-code/README.md

 **Online Event:** [The modern way to build the web with Gatsby](https://www.twitch.tv/videos/765274454) on Twitch.

+### Day 18: October 9, 2020

+**Today's Progress**: I've continued working on the Markdown Previewer from freeCodeCamp.

+**Thoughts:** Since I had only 1 hour today to code, I decided to continue working on the Markdown Previewer project in React.
+I've read through the docs and added more examples and information.
+Because of that, I've managed to pass 2 requirement tests from freeCodeCamp.

+Since I'm using a code block as an example and JSX, I needed to escape 3 backticks that were inside another backtick.
+So I've learned that I needed to add in front of each of those 3 backticks a backslash.
+The code looks a bit weird but it works.

+I've also learned new things about Markdown.
+One of those is that you can create a line break by ending a line with two or more spaces, and then press enter.

 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)